Manuel Preto

-Manuel Preto was a São Paulo bandeirante, born in the second half of the 16th century, who died in São Paulo in 1630.
+Manuel Preto was a Portuguese bandeirante from São Paulo, born in the second half of the 16th century, who died in 1630.
 He was the son of António Preto, who joined the armada of Diego Flórez de Valdés in 1582.
 He inherited a piece of land from his parents northwest of the village center, which would become the current neighborhood of Freguesia do Ó.